+As a recent college grad, we are going to count your college “time” as part of your two year work history – assuming you get a job that is somewhat related to the field you were studying.
 If you are a W-2 employee, you are eligible for USDA financing immediately; you don’t need a job history.
-If you have less than 2 years in a job, however, you may not be able to use your bonus. overtime or commission income to qualify.
+If you have less than 2 years in a job, however, you may not be able to use your bonus, overtime or commission income to qualify.
 HEADS UP – we are going to need a first pay stub.
 So, if this is a new job, we can’t close until you receive your FIRST pay stub.

 I am self-employed.
-Can I use the USDA loan program?
+Can I use the USDA home loan program?

-Yes, self-employed persons can use the USDA Rural Housing Program.
-If you are self-employed and want to use USDA financing, as with FHA and conventional financing, you will be asked to provide 2 years of federal tax returns to verify your self-employment income.
+Yes, self-employed folks can use the USDA Home Loan Program.
+If you are self-employed and want to use USDA financing, as with FHA and conventional financing, you will need to give us 2 years of federal tax returns to verify your self-employment income.
+We are also going to ask for P&L and Balance Sheets for those two years, and a current YTD P&L and Balance Sheet.
+Often times, the USDA Underwriters will ask that they at least be reviewed by a CPA or Accountant that is not affiliated with the Company – meaning a third-party that doesn’t work for you.
 Your Income Taxes must be Filed, and we must be able to get a transcript before you can close.

-Can I do a “cash out” refinance with the USDA program?
+Can I do a “cash out” refinance with the USDA Loan program?

-No, the USDA Rural Housing Program is for purchases and rate-and-term refinances only.
+No, the USDA Home Loan Program is for purchases and rate-and-term refinances only.

-If you are considering a USDA no money down home loan, call Steve and Eleanor Thorne.
+If you are considering a USDA no money down home loan, call Steve and Eleanor Thorne 919-649-5058.
 We can help you find out if your income qualifies for the program in your county – and if the property you have your heart set on is within the USDA Footprint!